Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 He’d been out here working on *this* particular project for a long time, now.

-“I guess that’s the sort of view you don’t get tired of,” Julian commented.
+"I guess that’s the sort of view you don’t get tired of," Julian commented.

-“Not one bit.
-You see that bright on there?”
+"Not one bit.
+You see that bright on there?"
 Harrison pointed.

-“Yeah?”
+"Yeah?"

-“Black hole.”
+"Black hole."

-“No shit?”
+"No shit?"
 Julian eyed it with newfound respect.
 They must be *close,* relatively speaking, if the accretion disk was so bright.

-“We’re close enough that we have to adjust for time dilation, a little,” Harrison grinned proudly.
+"We’re close enough that we have to adjust for time dilation, a little," Harrison grinned proudly.

-“That…is a little bit terrifying.”
+"That…is a little bit terrifying."

 There were chuckles, and the gathering fell back into waitful silence.
 Julian cast a fond eye over his dark-haired descendants with a smile then returned his attention to the jump array.